Home l Contact us l Links l RESOURCES l Trade Enquiries l T&C's l DOWNLOADS l articlesRemovals to Germany | Moving House to Germany

 Essen

 Essen is the largest city in the Ruhr district of Germany.
-During the Industrial Revolution, the city became the most important mining area in Europe but unlike many other important industrial cities, it did not fall into decline afterwards and remains today, a culturally surprising and really quite attractive city.
-Numerous green spaces exist around the city, particularly in the region of the popular Baldeneysee lake and the beautifully landscaped Grugapark.
+During the Industrial Revolution, the city became the most important mining area in Europe but unlike many other important industrial cities, it did not fall into decline afterwards and remains today, a culturally surprising and attractive city.
+Numerous green spaces exist around the city, particularly in the region of the popular Baldeneysee Lake and the beautifully landscaped Grugapark.

 Removals to Essen – click here for a detailed quote